mikerenfro/spackmgr/README.md

 2. Copies updated package recipies from a `package-fixes` subfolder for that release tag.
 3. If Slurm is installed, adds it as an external package.
 4. Optionally, does `spack` installations of every newer major release of `gcc`, adds them to the `spack compiler` list, and uses older compiler versions by default.
-5. Optionally, does `spack` installations of all specs listed in `specs.txt`.
+5. Optionally, does `spack` installations of all specs listed in `specs-common.txt` and `specs-RELEASE.txt`.

 ### package-fixes